What if you could get your groceries for free? How much could you save?

 6.)
 Search Deal Sites

-Groupon is free to join here, has massive discounts on hampers, toiletries and other groceries items regularly, plus I have seen discount gift cards for Woolworths.
+Groupon is free to join here and it has massive discounts on hampers, toiletries and other groceries items regularly, plus I have seen discount gift cards for Woolworths.
 Living Social has great wine prices and discounts for other things.
 Check deal sites regularly or set up alerts for food-related discounts.

 7.)
 Access Birthday and Similar Freebies